DataFEWSion Graduate Traineeship Handbook

 Coursework

-The course electives you provided in your agreement were a proposed schedule.
+The course electives you provided in your agreement are a draft schedule.
 You may select different electives as needed, but they must meet the requirements.
-I.e., one course from each of the three categories and all three core courses.
+I.e., one course from each of the three categories and both core courses.
 The most accurate listing of Certificate Coursework is on the website https://datafewsion.iastate.edu/2468-2/.
 NOTE: the coursework for the certificate does not have to be completed in 2 years but must be completed before you graduate.

-Upon completing the course work or the semester before your “final term,” inform the Program Coordinator that you have completed the coursework for the certificate.
+Upon completion of the course work or the semester before your “final term,” inform the Program Coordinator.
 The program coordinator will submit a “Certificate Completed” signed by the Director of Certificate of Studies. https://www.grad-college.iastate.edu/documents/forms/Certificate_Completion.pdf

 Petition to add a course to the Certificate Electives

 The leadership team will consider each request individually.
-The leadership team will consider one transfer course up to 4 credits per student.
+Transfer credits are limited to one course up to 4 credits per student.
 Inquire through private communication with Dr. Ryan, program director.

 Graduate Learning Community (GLC)